 Earlier that day, we were at the hospital and were able to see Jeremiah’s heartbeat.
 Hours later my wife miscarried.
 She suffered quite dramatically during the ensuing two months.
 I, however, remained quite stoic–I wanted to put up a steel resolve, to be strong for my wife.
 But a parent suffering a miscarriage is devastating for many reasons.

 I felt like I could not tell anyone about this because my baby was never born.
 Each month leading up to his due date [June] was like a dagger reopening the wound in our hearts that never fully healed.

 I experienced a sense of abandonment.
 Where was God in all this suffering?

 Going to the scriptures for comfort I reflected on Matthew 27:46.
 Jesus utters the words, “My God my God, why have you abandoned me?”
 It sounds eerily similar to my cries to God these past six months.
 A contextual read of the bible will show that Jesus is praying Psalm 22–a psalm of lament.
 Now a lament is a prayer of anguish or sadness especially in a situation where one is angry at God.

 Knowing that Jesus also experienced a sense of abandonment gives me hope.
 Weird as that might sound; Jesus’ loneliness on the cross is immediately followed by his resurrection (see Matthew 28).
 There is hope on the horizon for my family and I strongly urge anyone who is reading this post that prayers of lament are as legitimate as prayers of praise.

-Perhaps I have been seeking to employ a “boomerang” prayer and seeking a fast answer as opposed to undergoing a “cocoon-like” [lonely] period in my relationship with God before He returns my prayers in greater blessing that I could have ever anticipated.
+I’ve been seeking to employ a “boomerang” prayer and seeking a fast answer.
+Instead, I need to embrace a “cocoon-like” [lonely] period in my relationship with God before He returns my prayers in greater blessing that I could have ever anticipated.